 Rights Activist Barred from University Under Ahmadinejad Faces Same Roadblocks Under Rouhani

-Mahdieh Golroo: “I have lost hope along with the years of my youth.”
+Mahdieh Golru: “I have lost hope along with the years of my youth.”

 “It had the ministry’s logo on top and was dated July of this year.
 It is patently clear that the Intelligence Ministry under Rouhani’s ‘government of wisdom and hope’ issued this letter,” she added, referring to the official slogan of President Hassan Rouhani’s first election campaign.